webkernel/ct1ete/content/post/mir_odyssey.md

 ]
 +++

-My first radio contact with the late [MIR Orbital Station](http://www.russianspaceweb.com/mir.html) (MIR in Russian means Peace) dates back to 1996.
+My first radio contact with the late [MIR Orbital Station](http://www.russianspaceweb.com/mir.html) (MIR in Russian means PEACE) dates back to 1996.
 At that time, Russian cosmonaut [Valery Korzun](http://www.jsc.nasa.gov/Bios/htmlbios/korzun.html) was the commander of the mission and an assiduous presence on the radio frequencies.
 Unfortunately, and for logistical reasons, I could not make a recording of the QSO, which still weighs heavily on my conscience.
 After all, it was my first contact with a manned space mission ever.

 By then, the space station MIR was going through very difficult times and its "death" was practically announced.
 Not long after my contact, a fire in one of the station's modules must have been well-engraved in the memory of [Michael Foale](http://www.jsc.nasa.gov/Bios/htmlbios/foale.html), an Amercian astronaut who was participating in the mission, at a time when the Russian program (which ran from 1995 to 1998) was having economic difficulties, namely the state-owned space construction company [RKK Energia](http://www.energia.ru/).